 Where are MC alumni working?
 What jobs are they filling?
 What skills do they have?

 Until now, answers to these critical questions have been bottlenecked by scarce data.
 Now armed with employer, job title, skill, and location information matched to 3,000 past student records, senior planning and policy analyst Kevin Long can quickly start to address these issues and others.

 “We have just scratched the surface of what we can do with this data.”

 Long, who spearheaded the project, has been sharing the data with program coordinators to provide them with a snapshot of how their program’s graduates are doing.

-“They’re using the data to find out who is employing their alumni and then using that information in their outreach efforts.
-They’re able to build partnerships with new employers and get feedback on how their curriculum can be adjusted to better meet employer needs,” said Long.
+“We’re using the data to find out who is employing our alumni, and then using that information in our outreach efforts,” said Long.
+“We’re able to build partnerships with new employers and get feedback on how we can adjust our curriculum to better meet employer needs.”

 Refining Impact Data

 The college is also using this new dataset to supplement their economic impact study.

 “Our president’s office was really hesitant to use data from our alumni surveys to quantify the number of graduates who stay in the college’s service area,” said Long.
 “Emsi’s more comprehensive data provided us with the confidence to stand behind that figure.”

 “This data fills in the blanks that the alumni survey can’t.”